2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ## How to Practice

 Entering into the presence of the Lord, and coming face-to-face with Him should be the primary objective of our morning revival.

+### Confession

+Each morning, we should confess every sin which the Lord shines on.

 ## Benefits